The main reasons employees don’t speak their mind at work

 4. They lack the skills to share effectively

 In many cases, employees simply don’t know how to speak up in a way that can be heard.
 “In hindsight, I really hadn’t done all the research.”
-“I think I came into my new role a bit too gung- ho.
+“I think I came into my new role a bit too gung-ho.
 I had so many ideas—I think they thought I was cocky and critical.”

-Interestingly, 45% said there’s currently no training available at their organization for problem solving and critical thinking.
+Interestingly, 45% said there’s currently no training available at their organization for problem-solving and critical thinking.

 Why this matters:

-Even if you’re hiring experienced managers, chances are they haven’t been trained to think critically, solve complex problems, or to encourage micro-innovation and problem solving on their teams.
+Even if you’re hiring experienced managers, chances are they haven’t been trained to think critically, solve complex problems, or encourage micro-innovation and problem-solving on their teams.

 And these skills are not intuitive for most people.